These Guardians will spawn in a line that leads you towards your first raid boss - Vale Guardian.

 Prior to engaging with Vale Guardian, there are a few fundamental choices that have to be made.
 Firstly, you must decide how you will deal with .
 As explained above your two options are:

 As the green AoE circles from may spawn out of melee range of Vale Guardian, it is advised that you should send classes that are able to carry out ranged DPS. will always spawn inside the section that Vale Guardian is currently standing in.
 Knowing this will make make it a lot easier for you to find the green AoE, should you need to run to it.

 The second choice you must make before engaging Vale Guardian is to decide who will tank.
 Vale Guardian has a Toughness based aggro system, meaning that he will aggro to the squad member with the highest Toughness.

-In almost all groups this will be a Support Chronomancer as they currently are the best tanking profession.
-As a DPS profession you should never have any problems with high Toughness, as all builds that are recommended on this website have very low Toughness (Sub 1270).
+In almost all groups this will be a Power Boon Chronomancer as they currently are the best tanking profession.
+As a DPS profession, you should never have any problems with high Toughness, as all builds that are recommended on this website have very low Toughness.
 If you are running a support class, you should check in with the tank to make sure that you do not have more Toughness than they do.

 Finally, you must ensure that you have at least two condition based DPS classes that can go to the Red Guardian during the split phase.
 As explained earlier, the Red Guardian is practically Invulnerable to physical damage.

 Now that you know how the mechanics have evolved from the pre-event, you’ve decided how to deal with and you’ve chosen your tank, it’s time to start the fight with Vale Guardian.